shapiroju/my_final_project/README.md

 # my_final_project

 For my project, I will be analyzing college student mental health data.
-No packages are necessary to run the analysis right now, however, this will be updated in the future
+No packages are necessary to run the analysis right now.